cobbler/koan/docs/koan-on-openvz.rst

 How to use it?
 ##############

-Because OpenVZ container is in nature chrooted environment we use cobbler+koan to create this on OpenVZ-enabled node.
+Because OpenVZ container is in nature chrooted environment we use Cobbler + Koan to create this on OpenVZ-enabled node.
 For cobbler and Koan in case of OpenVZ all operations is similar - we should define distros, automated installation files, profiles, systems and so on with some additions.
 Now we do all operations only for RHEL/CentOS 6.
 It may be suitable for recent Fedoras, but we do nothing for other